The Book of Mormon Converted me to Christianity. I Invite You to Read it!

-After the death of Jesus Christ a great destruction occurred in the lands associate with The Book of Mormon.
-Cities burned, people died, earthquakes happened and the list goes on.
+After the death of Jesus Christ, a great destruction occurred in the lands associated with The Book of Mormon.
+Cities burned, people died, earthquakes happened, and the list goes on.
 The entire face of the land was changed!

 And they were also conversing about this Jesus Christ, of whom the sign had been given concerning his death.